supervisely-ecosystem/how-to-create-app/chapter-01-headless/part-05-integrate-to-videos-annotator/README.md

 ```

-The OpenCV tracker logic is described [here](https://github.com/supervisely-ecosystem/how-to-create-app/blob/master/chapter-01-headless/part-05-integrate-to-videos-annotator/src/tracker.py#L42).
+The OpenCV tracker logic is described [here](https://github.com/supervisely-ecosystem/how-to-create-app/blob/master/chapter-01-headless/part-05-integrate-to-videos-annotator/src/tracker.py#L42-L100).
-**You can replace it with your own code**.
+**You can replace it with your own code (your own tracker)**.

 ---
 ### Step 4 — Results